-If everything is as it should be, then clean the cutting edge of the bottom hem.
-Pull free ends of thread chain under the loops when sewing with the overlock.
+If everything seems to be ok, you can clean the bottom cutting edge.
+Pull free ends of the thread chain under the loops when using your overlock.

-Fold the bottom hem to the inside of the dress and sew it in place (from the face side) with elastic seam or double needle.
-Distance of the seam from the fold depends on the size of the folded part (flap).
-Flap is 3 cm wide in my case.
+Fold the bottom hem to the inside of the dress and topstitch it - sew through the face side of the dress with some elastic stitch or twin needle.
+The distance of the seamline from the fold depends on the size of the folded part (hem allowance).
+It's 3 cm (1.18") wide in my case.

-Clean the cutting edge of the bottom hem of the sleeve and fold it to the inside of the sleeve.
-Distance of the seam from the fold depends on the size of the folded part (flap).
-Flap is 3 cm wide in my pattern.
+Clean the bottom cutting edge of the sleeve and fold it 3 cm (1.18") to the inside of the sleeve.

-Your dress is ready.
-Beginners may need afternoon or two to sew this dress, advanced seamstresses will be able to do it in just a few minutes.
+Beginners may need an afternoon or two to sew this dress, advanced seamstresses will be able to do it in just a few minutes.

 This pattern is quite versatile.
-You can use it to sew both very nice casual dress and very elegant formal one.
-Just choose suitable material / print and that’s it!
+You can use it to sew both very nice casual dresses and very elegant formal ones.
+Just choose a suitable material.